cloudstax/firecamp/containersvc/swarm/README.md

 The cluster name has to be unique for the swarm clusters in the same VPC.
 If 2 swarm clusters have the same name and creates the service with the same name as well, the members of these 2 services will have the same DNS name.
 This will mess up the service membership.
 Different VPCs will have different DNS servers, different HostedZone in AWS Route53.
 So the swarm clusters in different VPCs could have the same name.

+3. Add FireCamp tag to each node, tag key: firecamp-worker, value: clustername.

-3. Add the availability zone labels to docker engine at every node.
+4. Add the availability zone labels to docker engine at every node.

 The availability zone labels are required to run the service on part of the availability zones in one cluster.
 If all availability zones will be included in the service, could skip this step.
 For example, your swarm cluster has 3 availability zones and you plan to create a 3 or more replicas stateful service such as ZooKeeper.